zachhanke/geektool-3/NerdTool/resources/readme.txt

                 insert hard linebreaks, press Alt+Return or Ctrl+Return.
             Size window to fit: Resize the log window to perfectly fit the existing contents.
+            Printing modes:
+                See section ``Log Types'' for more information on usage.
+                Wait for all data: Standard shell option.
+Wait until the entire command is done before printing anything.
+                Append new data: Start printing data as it comes, and append it to the current buffer.
+                Print new data only: When new data arrives, print that new data, and only that new data (flush the old buffer).

         Image
             Refresh: Same as Shell.